-The death benefit date will be the valuation date we receive sufficient notification of the death of the annuitant(s) in accordance with our rules.
+The death benefit date will be the valuation date we receive sufficient notification of the death of the annuitant(s) and, if applicable, the joint life in accordance with our rules.

 6.8 Death Benefit

 We will pay a death benefit on the death of the last annuitant provided the contract is in force and the death occurs prior to the maturity date.